swanbeck/coral_cli/README.md

 ---
 ### Usage
 The Darwin CLI wraps certain Docker commands, including `darwin images` and `darwin ps`, to only show Darwin images or containers.
-However, most of its utility is relaized through a small set of bespoke commands:
+However, most of its utility is realized through a small set of bespoke commands:

 #### Launch
 Darwin launch takes in a valid Docker compose file and starts services listed within it in a particular manner.
 It first extracts runtime dependencies from all provided images using an embedded extraction entrypoint.
 To do this, the environment variable `DARWIN_LIB`, which controls where extracted files are placed, must be set to an absolute path in the local filesystem.
 Additionally, if running Darwin from inside a Docker container, the environment variable `DARWIN_IS_DOCKER=true` must be set and `DARWIN_HOST_LIB` must point to the same directory as `DARWIN_LIB` but within the host filesystem.
 For example, consider the following Docker compose file snippet: